 Style & Character

 Schlosshotel Fiss has a modern alpine feel.
-The lobby has lots of pines and stonework and leads to the bar area which is a mass of candles and stylish alpine furniture.
+The lobby has lots of pines and stonework and leads to the bar area, a mass of candles, and stylish alpine furniture.
 Much like a Four Seasons hotel but more individual, the entire area is immaculate.
-Beyond the bar area is a sun-dappled terrace and a further lounge with a roaring fire where you can enjoy an extravagant afternoon food buffet that is included in the room rate.
+Beyond the bar area is a sun-dappled terrace and a further lounge with a roaring fire where you can enjoy an extravagant afternoon food buffet included in the room rate.

 Service & Facilities

 The slopeside nature of this hotel is one of many things to love about the Schlosshotel Fiss.
 If you have a family and like to ski, you simply must stay at this hotel, plus I have never seen a hotel or slopes with so many kids’ facilities.

 On the slopes, this region has invested massively in a huge array of fun things for the kids to do.
 Wigwams, American Western-style villages, dragons breathing smoke, and monsters in caves are hidden on the slopes.
 Even the magic carpet ski lift has animated Cinderella characters trying on shoes and depicting other fairytales scenes as you are transported past.
 This is a mini Disneyland in the snow for the kids (and the young at heart).